-In this work, we investigate the usability of an AR point and click interface that was initially demonstrated as a proof-of-concept in our previous work~\cite{hoang_arviz_2021} for providing navigation goals to mobile robots.
+In this work, we investigate the usability of an AR point and click interface that was initially demonstrated as a proof-of-concept in our previous work~\cite{hoang_arviz_2021} for providing navigation goals.
 This method was explored as it allows the chosen goal to be communicated to the user via visualization and AR headsets allow natural gesture detection without additional external setup.
-The aim of this research is to evaluate this proposed interface against a Tablet interface, which acts similarly to RViz, and person following, which is introduced as a method which is simple to understand and use.
+The aim of this research is to evaluate this proposed interface against a Tablet interface, which acts similarly to RViz, and person following, which is introduced as a simple and easily understood method.
 In this research, we envision a scenario where a user is directed to navigate a mobile robot to and from a set number of fixed goals.

-The contribution of this work is an evaluation of the proposed AR Point and Click interface in a user study that aims to investigate the usability of the proposed method against more traditional methods of setting navigation goals to robots: person following and tablet-based interface.
+The contribution of this work is an evaluation of a proposed AR Point and Click interface in a user study that aims to investigate the usability of the proposed method against more traditional methods of setting navigation goals to robots: person following and tablet-based interface.